Obscuretone/obscuretone.github.io/public/posts/en/legacy.md

 They do not replace the runtime.

 Ministers come and go.
 Cabinets change.
-Governments rebrand priorities.
+Governments revise priorities.
 Mandate letters get rewritten.
-The red team swaps places with the blue team and everyone pretends the machine has been reinstalled.
+The visible leadership changes, but the machine is not reinstalled.

 Underneath that, deputy ministers, assistant deputy ministers, senior public servants, departmental counsel, central agencies, procurement offices, regulators, boards, and long-lived program staff keep operating the system.